AllisonShen/Zkswap/README.md

 to achieve fast, low-gas, zero-knowledge proof transactions

 ## Swap interface
 Basic functions of DEXs in `contracts/Swap.sol` to manage a liquidity pool made up of reserves of two sAsset tokens and enable exchanges between them.
 Please follow the below specifications and the interfaces defined in `contracts/interfaces/ISwap.sol`.

-The protocol in this part is derived from [Uniswap v2](https://docs.uniswap.org/protocol/V2/introduction), where we use [constant product formula x * y = k](https://docs.uniswap.org/protocol/V2/concepts/protocol-overview/how-uniswap-works) to determine exchange prices.
-A formal specification of the constant product market maker model can be found [here](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf).
+The protocol in this swap is derived from [Uniswap v2](https://docs.uniswap.org/protocol/V2/introduction).

 ### State variables